FAQ for Journalists

 We do not expect people to produce stories in any other language than their mother tongue, although everybody is of course welcome to do so if they feel comfortable doing it.
 Your own stories will be translated by other people into their first language.
 However, the language of communication is English, so realtive fluency in this language is necessary to participate.

-What do I need to do in order to apply?
+What do I need to do in order to apply as a regular contributor?

 In order to apply, please send an e-mail with the subject “APPLICATION Contributor: your name” to email@example.com.
 Please write a short text (100 – 200 words) explaining why you want to work with us and what kind of journalistic experiences you’ve already made.
 You’re welcome to include a short CV (bullet points, preferably one page, no more than two pages).
 You’re required to send up to three samples of your journalistic work.
 The latter can be pieces of writing, photography, radio or film.
 Please do not send large attachments, this applies especially to videos – we’d much rather have you provide a link so that we can watch it online.
 For any stories that are not in English, Spanish or German, please add a short synopsis (no more than five sentences).
 If you have unpublished work you think would fit into Meeting Halfway, please mention that as well, and we will consider publishing it on our page.